bizon/selling-partner-api-sdk/clients/fba-inventory-api-v1/README.md

 # `fba-inventory-api-v1`

-The Selling Partner API for FBA Inventory lets you programmatically retrieve information about inventory in Amazon&#39;s fulfillment network.
+The Selling Partner API for FBA Inventory lets you programmatically retrieve information about inventory in Amazon's fulfillment network.

 ## Installing